 As the cost of living hits households across the UK, many people are struggling financially.
 One of the first troubles to hit households has been paying off debt becoming more difficult to manage.
-According to the Money Charity, the average unsecured debt for UK adults reached £4,125 in October 2023, up from £3,891 in September 2022.
+According to the Money Charity, the average unsecured debt for UK adults reached £4,287 in August 2024.
 Growing debt can be worrying and seem difficult to manage, but there are simple steps you can take to get back on track In this article, we look at what you can do if you are struggling to clear your debt and where you can go for debt help and advice.

 1. Budget